christinecha/web-development-000/src/00/html-elements.md

 <input></input>
 ```

-These elements are called "void elements", and this specific syntax is called a self-closing tag.[^2]
+These elements are called "void elements", and this specific syntax is called a self-closing tag.
+More info here: https://www.w3.org/Style/customdtd.en.html

 ## Your first real HTML website